-- a) the treatment or management of disturbed land or water for the purpose of establishing and maintaining a safe and stable environment; and - b) the design and construction of landforms as well as the establishment of sustainable ecosystems or alternative vegetation.
+- a) the treatment or management of disturbed land or water for the purpose ofestablishing and maintaining a safe and stable environment; and - b) the design and construction of landforms as well as the establishment of sustainable ecosystems or alternative vegetation.

-For the purposes of this sub-category, "mining operations" means operations carried out in the course of mining.
+For the purposes of this sub-category "mining operations" means operations carried out in the course of mining.

-4. Structure of the Rate
+Structure of the Rate

-In accordance with Section 497 of the Local Government Act 1993, Council has adopted the use of a base amount plus an ad valorem for all categories and subcategories.
+In accordance with section 497 of the Local Government Act, Council has adopted the use of a base amount to which an ad valorem amount is added for all categories and sub-categories.

-Council's reasons are as follows:-
+Council's reasons for this adoption are as follows:

-- a base amount with an ad valorem ensures that the rate burden falls equitably on landowners for the cost and value of common services and facilities (from which all properties benefit) regardless of their rateable value. - having given regard to the matters set out in Section 536(1) of the Local Government Act 1993, Council is of the opinion that a base amount charged per assessment is fair and equitable and reflects both the "benefit principle" and the "ability to pay principle".
+- a base amount to which an ad valorem amount is added ensures that the rate burden falls equitably on all landowners for the cost and value of common services and facilities (from which all properties benefit) regardless of their rateable value of land; - having given regard to the matters set out in section 536(1) of the Local Government Act, Council is of the opinion that a base amount charged per assessment is fair and equitable and reflects both the "benefit principle" and the "ability to pay principle".

-5. Interest on Overdue Amounts
+Interest on Overdue Amounts

-Councils are responsible for fixing, by formal resolution, the level of interest penalties to apply in respect of rate and charges arrears.
+Subject to the maximum rate specified by the Minister from time to time, Councils are responsible for fixing, by formal resolution, the level of interest penalties to apply in respect of rates and charges that remain unpaid after they become due and payable (section 566 Local Government Act).